Thursday, June 10, 2010

-Aunty Dot's Incredible Adventure Atlas, by Eljay Yildirim, is Crayons' favourite geography resource right now.
+Aunty Dot's Incredible Adventure Atlas, by Eljay Yildirim, is Crayons' favourite geography resource right now [2013: and still is!].
 We bought it a few years ago from Hampstead House; it was published in 1997 but is still listed on Amazon.
 Aunty Dot and Uncle Frank have won a trip around the world; the book is full of their letters home (real letters in real envelopes), maps of their travels, and photos of their souvenirs.
 "Well, here we are in busy Beijing.
 Elephants weren't such a good idea--if we'd stuck with them we would never have gotten here!
 Beijing is a real contrast from our journey across the Tibetan Plateau, where we hardly met a soul.
 There were plenty of yaks, though--very useful animals!"

 Children'sAtlas.com: "The Book, CD-Rom, and Website That Work Together."
 I posted about this rummage-sale find a few weeks ago.
 Published in 1997, still occasionally available (on Amazon); the CD-Rom runs fine on our computer but the website is gone.
 Crayons found this a lot of fun and fairly challenging, although she bought up all the "souvenirs" so fast, by playing a couple of favourite games and winning a certain number of points, that she lost some of her interest in trying out the other activities...we'll probably bring it out again next fall anyway.